iamamirsalehi/software-engineering-patterns/Readme.md

 ## Principle Patterns

 Recommanded books:
-1. Matthias Noback - Principles of Package Design_ Creating Reusable Software Components-Apress (2018) - Part 1
+1. Matthias Noback - Principles of Package Design_ Creating Reusable Software Components-Apres (2018) - Part 1
 2. Simple Object-Oriented Design: Create clean, maintainable applications

 ### SOLID

 Why do we need SOLID?
-I believe that most of developers know the 5 princples of SOLID but they don't know why they are using it, before reading the following sentence ask your self, if you could explain solid in just **one word** what would it be?
+I believe that most of developers know the 5 principles of SOLID but they don't know why they are using it, before reading the following sentence ask yourself if you could explain solid in just **one word** what would it be?

-The word is **Change**, We all follow the SOLID to make our code changable, so if we wanted to write a project that we would never change it, maybe it's pointless to apply SOLID to our code.
+The word is **Change**, We all follow the SOLID to make our code changeable, so if we wanted to write a project that we would never change it, maybe it's pointless to apply SOLID to our code.

 #### Single Responsibility